 Both Goverlan and Altiris operate from a standard Windows console applications and both have themes similar to Microsoft Office, so learning to navigate around the various functions and topic areas of both solutions is intuitive and simple.
 Altiris also has a web-based console available for administering networks from machines not running Windows.
 Both solutions install agents on the client nodes that will be managed in order to perform a deeper, more transparent profile of the hardware, software, and operating system on the endpoints.
 In my personal experience, while both solutions purport to offer automatic agent installation, I had trouble with installing the Altiris agents automatically and had to resort to manual agent installation much of the time.
 In contrast, the Goverlan agent automatically deployed successfully on each client I tested.

-Both products include a robust configuration management surface, and Goverlan and Altiris each offer a remote control solutions so that desktops can be managed across the wire without having to get up and go to each station.
+Both products include a robust configuration management surface, and Goverlan and Altiris each offer a remote control solution so that desktops can be managed across the wire without having to get up and go to each station.
 The Altiris solution rides on top of Symantec’s ancient pcAnywhere technology, which I found to be somewhat sluggish.
-The Goverlan Remote Control tool worked well over a fast Internet connection and included more features for managing workstations with multiple monitors, administering multiple remote control sessions from a single console, and interacting directly with the user for help desk remediation situations.
+The Goverlan Remote Control tools worked well over a fast Internet connection and included more features for managing workstations with multiple monitors, administering multiple remote control sessions from a single console, and interacting directly with the user for help desk remediation situations.

 The heft and complexity of the Altiris solution is really there to support comprehensive software installation and deployment management, including installations, inventory of software usage, and dependency tracking; and provide self-service issue remediation and installation for end users.
 Goverlan does not provide these features.
 In most production Altiris deployments, you would find multiple servers, including a management server and a workflow server, in addition to your managed endpoints.